wlandau/targets-shiny/README.md

 ### User storage

 [`targets`](https://docs.ropensci.org/targets/) writes to storage to ensure the pipeline stays up to date after R exits.
 This storage must be persistent and user-specific.
 This particular app defaults to `tools::R_user_dir("app_name", which = "cache")` but uses `file.path(Sys.getenv("TARGETS_SHINY_HOME"), Sys.getenv("USER"))` if `TARGETS_SHINY_HOME` is defined in the `.Renviron` file at the app root directory.
-In addition, it is best to deploy to a service like [RStudio Server](https://rstudio.com/products/rstudio-server-pro/) or [RStudio Connect](https://rstudio.com/products/connect/) and provision enough space for the expected number of users.
+In addition, it is best to deploy to a service like [Shiny Server](https://rstudio.com/products/shiny/shiny-server/) or [RStudio Connect](https://rstudio.com/products/connect/) and provision enough space for the expected number of users.

 ### Multiple projects